The-OAG-Development-Project/Application-Gateway/README.md

 ## Config File

-Nelly is fully configured with a simple and easy to undertand configuration file:
+Nelly is fully configured with a simple and easy to understand configuration file.
+Details are documented in the [GitHub wiki](https://github.com/gianlucafrei/nellygateway/wiki).

 ```yaml
 hostUri: http://example.com